Read Phoenix of Faith

 Can a woman leave a patriarchal belief system and survive a lifetime of fear-based conditioning?

-Like the mythical bird who rose out of her own ashes, Esther Harrison was treated as dead by adherents of her former religion.
+Like the mythical bird who rose out of her own ashes, Esther Harrison was treated as dead by adherents of her former religion — Jehovah’s Witnesses.
 It is not easy breaking the mold.
 Old ways of living served a purpose — namely keeping her bound by antiquated patriarchal traditions and rules.
 But what happens when those rules no longer serve a useful purpose?
-Esther woke up to realize she was in a dysfunctional marriage and a religion that enabled the behavior.
+Esther woke up to realize she was in a dysfunctional marriage and a religion which enabled the behavior.
 Upon leaving both her marriage and the religion, her former religionists turned on her.
 Her own children shunned her.
 That would straighten her out — teach her the error of her ways!

 Or would it?

 The author moved far away from her childhood, including the beliefs she was raised with.
 British Columbia was distant enough to give her a fresh perspective and insights about the past which have helped her in the writing of this book.
 She now lives in British Columbia, Canada.